As of January 1st, 2020, the Ohio Department of Health’s new Sewage Treatment System Rules went into effect.

 A Small Flow On-Site Sewage Treatment System is a system other than a household sewage treatment system, that treats not more than 1,000 gallons of sewage per day.
 The system also must not require a national pollutant discharge elimination system (NPDES) permit issued under ORC section 6111.03.
 Examples of SFOSTS are: Vacation rental cabins, a dwelling and an ancillary building both served by an SFOSTS where the ancillary building may be open to the public and is used by more than the residents of the dwelling, two dwellings, including arrangements such as a dwelling and a detached garage with living space, and a dwelling with a home business that may be open to the public and generates sewage in excess of the daily design flow or waste strength for an HSTS, and has no wastewater other than sewage going to the SFOSTS.
 See the Small Flows Site Evaluation Application or contact the Health Department with more questions.

 If splitting off land, and any portion is going to be less than 20 acres, the Health Department must evaluate the well and septic systems on the property prior to plat approval.
-To find out more about the Health Department requirements for a land split inspection, please see the Land Split application or contact the Health Department during normal business hours.
+To find out more about the Health Department requirements for a land split inspection, please see the Land Split Flow Chart or contact the Health Department during normal business hours.

 Questions regarding Planning Commission may be directed to Curtis Yount at 937-547-7381.